Keeper-Wallet/Keeper-Wallet-Extension/README.md

 });
 ```

 In Keeper Wallet, for greater security and ease of use, each new website using API has to be allowed by the user.
-At the first attempt to use API (except "`on"`), the user will see a request to allow that website's access to Keeper Wallet.
+At the first attempt to use API (except `on`), the user will see a request to allow the website to access Keeper Wallet.
 If the user agrees to allow access, the website is considered trusted and can use API on its pages.
-Otherwise, the website is blocked, and an error message will be displayed in response to all requests `{message: "Api rejected by user", code: 12}`.
-The users won't see new notifications.
-To grant access, the user will mark the website as trusted in the interface.
+Otherwise, the website is blocked, and the error message `{message: "Api rejected by user", code: 12}` will be displayed in response to all requests.
+The user won't see new notifications.
+To grant access, the user has to mark the website as trusted in the interface.

 ### Description of methods